CMB-ML/cmb-ml/README.md

 ## Cleaning

-Two models are included as baselines in this repository.
+Three models are included as baselines in this repository.
 One is a classic astrophysics algorithm, a flavor of **i**nternal **l**inear **c**ombination methods, which employs **c**osine **n**eedlets (CNILC).
-The other is a machine learning method (a UNet) implemented and published in the astrophysics domain, CMBNNCS.
+Another is a machine learning method (a UNet) implemented and published in the astrophysics domain, CMBNNCS.
+The third is a simple PyTorch implementation of a UNet, written to adhere more closely to typical design patterns.

 The CNILC method was implemented by [PyILC](https://github.com/jcolinhill/pyilc), and is described in [this paper](https://arxiv.org/abs/2307.01043).

 The cmbNNCS method was implemented by [cmbNNCS](https://github.com/Guo-Jian-Wang/cmbnncs), and is described in [this paper](https://iopscience.iop.org/article/10.3847/1538-4365/ac5f4a).

-The third method, the [PyTorch](https://pytorch.org/) implementation of a UNet, is very similar to cmbNNCS and many other published models.
+A third method, a [PyTorch](https://pytorch.org/) implementation of a UNet, is very similar to cmbNNCS and many other published models.
 Unlike cmbNNCS, it operates on small patches of maps instead of the full sky.
+This model is not discussed in the dataset paper.

 ## Analysis

 We can compare the CMB predictions to the ground truths in order to determine how well the model works.
 However, because the models operate in fundamentally different ways, care is needed to ensure that they are compared in a consistent way.
-We first mask each prediction where the signal is often to bright to get meaningful predictions.
+We first mask each prediction where the signal is often too bright to get meaningful predictions.
 We then remove effects of instrumentation from the predictions.
 The pipeline set up to run each method is then used in a slightly different way, to pull results from each method and produce output which directly compares them.
 The following figures were produced automatically by the pipeline, for quick review.

 ![Map Cleaning Example](assets/readme_imgs/CNILC_px_comp_sim_0005_I.png)
 ![Power Spectrum Example](assets/readme_imgs/CNILC_ps_comp_sim_0005_I.png)

 Other figures are produced of summary statistics, but these are far more boring (for now!).

-# Blinding Notes for Reviewers

-If you have somehow stumbled upon this and are not a reviewer, please contact us through GitHub and we will gladly redirect you to the fully functional repository being actively developed.

-Download utilities for the dataset have been disabled.
-Download utilities for external science assets still function.
-Generation of noise relies on either enabling (in main_sims.py) the noise model creation, or downloading the noise model files from [this anonymized Google Drive](https://drive.google.com/drive/folders/1Tx8r7A4RXmTAVIlwAFAo_C28Br2ofwOL?usp=drive_link) and putting them into the target Datasets/CMB-ML_512_1450/NoiseModel directory.
-We've checked that download of these files cannot be known to the authors.
-Nevertheless, logging out of active Google accounts is recommended.

-This repository has one set of simulations in the assets folder (not present in this commit due to file size).
-These can be placed in Datasets/CMB-ML_512_1450/Simulations/Test for confirming the function of PyILC.

-More simulations and both the initial and final cmbNNCS model are in the anonymous Google Drive.
-Simulations obtained from here need to be placed in Datasets/CMB-ML_512_1450/Simulations/Test.
-Final cmbNNCS model should be placed in Datasets/CMB-ML_512_1450/CMBNNCS_UNet8/CMBNNCS_D_Model.

-We apologize for the inconvenience.

-The rest of the README is largely unchanged from the main repository.

 # New Methods

 We encourage you to first familiarize yourself with the content of the tutorial notebooks and Hydra.
 Afterwards, you may want to follow either the patterns set in either the [classic method](cmbml/demo_external_method) or [ML method](cmbml/demo_patch_nn/) demonstrations.
 The main difference between these is the amount of stuff you want to do within CMB-ML's pipeline; if you already have code that can take input parameters, the patterns for classic methods may be more appropriate.

 At this time, the classic method patterns are non-functional suggestions.
-To see operational code, the PyILC method works (very well!).
+To see operational code, the PyILC method should suffice.
 Please excuse any confusion caused by the hoops which enable us to run it on many simulations at once.
 Start with the [first top-level script](main_pyilc_predict.py), which gets the pipeline through the cleaning process.
 Then the [second top-level script](main_pyilc_analysis.py) must be run to finish the process.
 Both of these scripts use the same configuration file, there is simply a conflict in execution due to settings of `matplotlib`.

 All of the ML patterns are functional.
 We suggest using the demonstration network as a prototype.
 The pipeline overview is in the [top-level script](main_patch_nn.py).
 This network operates on patches of sky maps, cut directly from the HEALPix arrangement.
 Some preprocessing stages are needed to enable fast training.
 The training and prediction executors follow common PyTorch design patterns ([train](cmbml/demo_patch_nn/stage_executors/E_train.py) and [predict](cmbml/demo_patch_nn/stage_executors/F_predict.py)).
 Both training and prediction use subclasses of a PyTorch [Dataset](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).